 Because of its covers (in two different versions) of the little girl protagonist Minnie, Phoebe Gloeckner's somewhat autobiographical comic collection A Child's Life is sometimes filed in the children's section of libraries and bookstores.
 This particular child, among other things, was a victim of statutory rape by her mother's boyfriend and spent some time as a prostitute in exchange for drugs.

 Wicked?
 Oh, an alternate telling of The Wonderful Wizard of Oz?
 Surely such a thing would not have explicit sex, drugs, swearing, graphic violence, extramarital affairs, a sociopathic, depressive protagonist who kills an old woman in her bed, the abuse of minorities, and a crippled religious fanatic who is horribly killed.
 Not to mention that it has a quite different portrayal of Oz (at least when compared to the film), which often invokes Canon Defilement in fans of Baum canon, especially younger fans.
+This is not helped by the fact that the the musical adaptationis fairly kid-friendly.

 Dave Barry's novel Big Trouble has an introduction warning readers, "This is not a book for youngsters.
 I point this out because I know, from reading my mail, that a lot of youngsters read my humor books and newspaper columns, and I'm thrilled that they do.
 But this book is not for them, because some of the characters use Adult Language."
 Enough people ignored the warning and were offended by the language that Tricky Business began with a more explicit Content Warning in larger letters.